 Redux Logic Flow — Crazy Simple Summary

-It seems like every blog post about Redux is thousands of words when all that’s needed is a dead simple example of the logic process to refer to.
+There are countless lengthy and complex articles trying to describe Redux, but Redux itself is actually a simple library.
+It’s easy to get lost in the depth when all that’s needed is a dead simple example of the logic process to refer to.
 Thus, I created this crazy simple summary.
-Feel free to update and critique as necessary.

-Redux — Hold and update the entire state of the app in the simplest manner possible while also using the least amount of boilerplate code.
+Redux: A library which holds and updates the entire state of the app in the simplest manner possible while also using the least amount of boilerplate code.

-Actions — Pure object that is returned by a pure function with no side-effects.
-The action object contains the “type” and any necessary information to perform it.
-It does not actually do anything, it just defines the action and passes the necessary data.
-The object is sent to the store using dispatch().
+Actions: Plain object that is returned by a pure function with no side-effects.
+The action object contains the “type” and any necessary information to update the state.
+The object is sent to the store using dispatch(), and the store updates the state using the information contained in the action object.
 Actions describe that something happened.

-Reducer — A pure function that takes the current state and action, and performs the update on the state.
+Reducer: A pure function that takes the current state and action, and performs an update on the state.
 It returns the new state.
-Typically use a switch statement that reads the action.type and then creates the new state with this action.
+Typically use a switch statement that reads the

 - Interaction that requires an update

 - Redux store calls the reducer

 - The root reducer may combine the output of multiple reducers into a single state tree